 I am not an expert in marine electrical systems.
 I have been able to accomplish this upgrade only because of the breadth of documentation and the experts willing to share their knowledge and experiences that participate on the C34IA forum.
-I decided to write up my project as a way to pay back everyone that helped, and provide another, complete, reference for others wanting to do a similar upgrade to their boat.
+I decided to write up my project as a way to pay back everyone that helped, and provide another reference for others wanting to do a similar upgrade to their boat.
 This is not a technical discussion on how things work.
 For that I recommend you read the Electrical Systems 101 in the Tech WIKI, and my posting 1987 MK1 Electrical System Upgrade - Feedback Requested for detailed discussion, graphs, and curves.
-This write up provides a complete summary of the electrical system upgrade I did with photos, plus attachments with cable/wire details, schematic, and parts list.
+This write up provides a complete summary of the electrical system upgrade I did with photos.
 I've numbered the photos to help with connecting the text to the associated photo.